 Have you had a moment or time in your life that helped shape you into who you are today?

-I had a professor in undergrad, he was a wonderful sculptor.
+I had a professor in undergrad.
+He was a wonderful sculptor.
 He was advising me one day.
-I was trying to decide what to do with my life, as one does in college, and he sat me down and he said ‘Don’t wait for an epiphany.
+I was trying to decide what to do with my life, as one does in college.
+He sat me down and he said ‘Don’t wait for an epiphany.
 You know what you want to do, just pursue it.’
 Art can be a difficult area because sometimes you’re not sure if you can really make a living.
 I think that was a lovely deciding moment hearing that.

 Photos by Emma Black: